 Using these two technologies already patented by the Laboratory, DynaFlash and Deformable Dot Cluster Marker, a new dynamic mapping for the 1000fps projector is obtained on a non-rigid deformable surface.

-A mesh, a flag, a house facade, any fixed or mobile object that is 'marked' in the infrared can accommodate non-deformable images.
+A shirt, a flag, a house facade, any fixed or mobile object that is 'marked' by infrared can accommodate non-deformable images.
 Any part of tangible reality can form a basis for advanced augmented reality projects.

-Objects "painted" with changing textures, images and colors may become commonplace in a few years also thanks to this technology.
+Objects "painted" with changing textures, images and colors could become commonly used in a few years also thanks to this technology.